 Smart green startups you should know

-Your deal flow is on Youtube.
+Your deal flow is on YouTube.
 We are presenting the best smart green startups on Ecosummit TV in energy, mobility and cities that pitched at Ecosummit in the past.
-Our unique list features Blixt, First Light Fusion, Sono Motors, Sonnen, Thermondo, Climeon, Tado, Lilium, BlaBlaCar, Cityscoot, Vulog, Forsee Power, Sigfox, Netatmo, Kiwigrid, Origami Energy, Exeger, Moixa, Greenergetic, Limejump, DEPsys, ENIT Systems, Mobisol, Solarkiosk, Sunna Design, Ubitricity, Clevershuttle, Sunfire, Sol Voltaics, Skeleton Technologies, Airlabs, Ekwateur and Restore.
+Our unique list features 36 companies: Blixt, First Light Fusion, Sono Motors, Sonnen, Thermondo, Climeon, Tado, Lilium, BlaBlaCar, Cityscoot, Vulog, Forsee Power, Sigfox, Netatmo, Kiwigrid, Origami Energy, Exeger, Mobisol, Solarkiosk, Sunna Design, Moixa, Greenergetic, Lumenaza, Limejump, DEPsys, ENIT Systems, Envelio, Ubitricity, Clevershuttle, Sunfire, Sol Voltaics, Skeleton Technologies, Cosmo Tech, Agrilution, Airlabs and Ekwateur.
 These startups represent exciting business opportunities for buyers and sellers as well as investment opportunities for (C)VCs and family offices.
-All of them work hard to create big impact, many of them have the potential to become smart green unicorns and a few of them already did an exit but continue to be innovative business partners for utilities and other corporates.
-Pitch at Ecosummit Berlin 2019 to tell your startup growth story and increase the quantity and quality of the term sheets in your next financing rounds.
+All of them work hard to create big impact and many of them have the potential to become big startups or even smart green unicorns.
+Pitch at Ecosummit Berlin 15-16 May 2019 to tell your startup growth story and increase the quantity and quality of the term sheets in your next financing round.